ververica/flink-sql-cookbook/recipes/09/09_group_by_session_window.md

-# 09 Aggregating Time Series Data (Session Windows)
+# 09 Analyzing Sessions in Time Series Data

 :bulb: This example will show how to aggregate time-series data in real-time using a `SESSION` window.